-How to mitigate market risk in banks?
+How to mitigate market risk?

 Risk management is the identification of sources of risks, assessment of the risk, and controlling the exposure by developing the strategies to reduce the impact of the risk on the growth of the business.
 Worldwide most of the banking institutions adopt the Basel Accords for identification, assessment, and controlling exposure to credit, market, and operational risk.